wacncontent/CustomizeTool/removeCommentOutput2/articles/best-practices-resource-manager-design-templates.md

 ## Enterprises and system integrators

 Within large organizations, we commonly see two consumers of ARM templates: internal software development teams and corporate IT.
 The scenarios for the
-SIs we’ve worked with have mapped to those of Enterprises, so the same considerations apply.
+SIs we've worked with have mapped to those of Enterprises, so the same considerations apply.

 ### Internal software development teams